jinwoo1225/loc8r/README.md

 After all this is said and done, it should be possible to start the app by doing `npm start` in the root directory.

+There is one other snag.
+The application developed in the book features geolocation.
+The locations in the database are all in the United Kingdom.
+I have decided to keep things that way rather than broadcast where I live on here.
+In `public/angularjs/loc8r.js`, in the function `locationListCtrl`, it should very obvious how I intentionally crippled geolocation and how to turn it back on again.
+If you do this, of course, you will most likely have to change the database, unless you live within 25 km of 51.3° N 0.79° W. I'll leave that as an exercise for the reader.

 I might consider trying to host this on Digital Ocean or AWS or something in the future but right now that isn't a priority.